docker/docs/single-sign-on/idp-faqs.md

 When you turn off SSO, authentication through your Identity Provider isn't required to access Docker.
 Users may continue to sign in through Single Sign-On as well as Docker ID and password.

-### Q: How do I handle accounts using Docker Hub as a secondary registry?
+### How do I handle accounts using Docker Hub as a secondary registry?
 Do I need a bot account?

 You can add a bot account to your IDP and create an access token for it to replace the other credentials.